 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Yes, I'm in a melancholy mood tonight.
-I leave Nusa Lembongan to return to Kuta, Bali, tomorrow.
-The return is approaching.
+Yes...
+I am in a melancholic mood tonight.
+I leave Nusa Lembongan to go back to Kuta, Bali, tomorrow.
+The return is coming.

 (This article is actually posted with 24 hours late, small worries of internet connection since Lembongan ...)